Hyattsville Crossing station

-Hyattsville Crossing station is a Washington Metro station in Hyattsville, Maryland, on the Green Line.
+Hyattsville Crossing station is a Washington Metro station in Hyattsville, Maryland, on the Green Line and Yellow Line.
 It opened on December 11, 1993, as Prince George's Plaza, referencing the nearby Prince George's Plaza, now known as The Mall at Prince George's.
 The station has a unique layout in that it is an open-cut side platformed station with a parking garage directly over the tracks.